Take Me There: 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 🍝 10/10

-Named the Gucci Osteria, the Gucci restaurant makes up part of the Gucci Garden, a concept store and exhibition space showcasing the brand’s history and one-of-a-kind pieces.
+Named the Gucci Osteria, the restaurant makes up part of the Gucci Garden, a concept store and exhibition space showcasing the brand’s history and exclusive one-of-a-kind pieces.
 Based inside the beautiful Palazzo della Mercanzia, the Gucci restaurant will be open daily from 12pm to 8.30pm and serve up dishes created by Michelin Star chef Massimo Bottura.

 Gucci Osteria da Massimo Bottura, a restaurant curated by three-Michelin-star chef who for #GucciGarden has created an entirely new menu that takes influences from his travels and applies these to Italian cuisine.
 ‘Travelling the world, our kitchen interacts with everything we see, hear and taste,’ says @massimobottura.
 The menu of the Florentine restaurant will include iconic Italian dishes as well as conceptual twists on classics for an all-day dining experience.
 Discover more through link in bio. #AlessandroMichele Gucci Osteria da Massimo Bottura: reservations from 12.00 – 20.30

 I know what you’re thinking.
 Fashion and pigging out don’t really go hand in hand.
 Will the food be mostly air and champagne?
 Hair spray and smoke?
 A few tiny cubes of cheese?